Memory from coupled instabilities in unfolded crumpled sheets: Results and Discussion

 Following the same protocols as in experiments, we find that the model recovers all essential experimental findings: memory of the largest strain, a tilt in the stress-strain curves and change to the activation pattern when increasing the strain amplitude, and, after training, the nested loops which characterize return point memory (Fig. \ref{fig5}b,c).
 Further characterization is provided in the supplementary information.

-We observe that bonds generally deviate from their minima, due to a mismatch between their rest lengths.
-As a result, interactions are generally frustrated.
-This is demonstrated in the supplementary video, where residual stresses within the network are visible even when the global stress vanishes.
+Interestingly, we observe that bonds generally deviate from their minima, due to a mismatch between their rest lengths.
+Namely, their geometrical constraints cannot all be satisfied simultaneously, and the network is geometrically frustrated \cite{moessner2006geometrical}.
+This is demonstrated in Fig. \ref{fig5}a and in the supplementary video, where residual stresses within the network are visible, even when the global stress vanishes.
+Such frustration also develops in networks which were initiated at an unfrustrated state.
+We expect such frustration to emerge in crumpled sheets as well, due to their disordered geometry and the anti-ferromagnetic interactions between hysterons.